Shameless season 3: Plot

 Fiona struggles to adapt to life with Jimmy, as he officially moves in with the Gallaghers.
 Jimmy, however, has more pressing concerns when Estefania's drug lord father, Nando, returns to the United States.
 Nando kills Marco and forces Jimmy to dismember the body; he also tells Jimmy that he wants him to stay married to Estefania, so Estefania can become an American citizen.
 Out of fear for his life, Jimmy agrees, but he keeps it a secret from Fiona.

 Frank calls Child Protective Services on his own family after being kicked out of his own house once again.
 When a CPS worker comes for a visitation at a particularly hectic time, the underage kids are forced into separate foster homes, many being less-than-adequate.
 Though Veronica and Kevin attempt to foster the kids, Fiona ultimately gets Frank to clean up for their foster worker.
 When Fiona finds out Frank is the one who called CPS, Fiona fights for custody of the children against Frank, and is declared their legal guardian.
 This is bad news for Jimmy, who had plans to go to medical school in Michigan.
 Though Fiona, albeit shocked, is initially supportive, she is enraged to find out Jimmy had applied for a studio apartment only.
 After she and Jimmy get into a nasty argument over their relationship, Fiona breaks up with him.

 Ian continues his relationship with Mickey, and their relationship continues to grow in the first half of the season.
 After the Gallagher children are put into foster homes, Mickey invites Ian to stay with him while his father, Terry, is out of town.
 However, Terry comes home early and unexpectedly walks in on them having sex.
 Terry—who is abusive and homophobic—beats the two boys at gunpoint and forces Mickey to have sex with a Russian prostitute, Svetlana; Mickey is thereby damaged and refuses to communicate with Ian.
 To Ian's dismay, Mickey marries Svetlana, who has become pregnant with his child.
 Meanwhile, Mandy and Lip are together, though Lip begins feeling smothered by Mandy when she becomes more involved in his life.
 Worried that Lip will throw away his future, Mandy secretly applies Lip for several colleges, and a successful interview gives Lip a chance at MIT.
-Lip thanks Mandy for her help.
+Lip is at first angry about this but later thanks Mandy for her help.
 Kevin and Veronica continue their quest to have a baby, but there is little chance of Veronica getting pregnant; Veronica asks her mother to be their surrogate.